-- Improvement of infiltration of rainfall and snowmelt through innovative BMPs that are associated with low-impact development, including bioretention and rain garden projects, installation of rain barrels, etc. - Retrofitting current urban development (e.g., disconnection of downspouts; installation of porous pavement, etc.) in order to ensure infiltration. - Pollution entering the groundwater through infiltration should be considered in the design of infiltration facilities such as infiltration trenches, infiltration basins, bioretention facilities, rain gardens, and grassed swales and in the design of stormwater detention basins, especially in areas with a shallow depth to groundwater.
+- Retrofitting current urban development (e.g., disconnection of downspouts; installation of porous pavement) to ensure infiltration. - Consideration of pollution entering the groundwater through infiltration in the design of infiltration facilities such as infiltration trenches, infiltration basins, bioretention facilities, rain gardens, and grassed swales and in the design of stormwater detention basins, especially in areas with a shallow depth to groundwater.
 The WDNR has developed post-construction stormwater management technical standards which include provisions intended to protect groundwater quality.
 It is recommended that these standards be applied in the design of stormwater management facilities.

-Recommended Action for Groundwater Target 3: (i.e., Prevent nonpoint source pollution from agricultural and recreational sources (e.g., golf courses) within the high groundwater recharge areas).
+Recommended Action for Groundwater Target 3: (i.e., Prevent nonpoint source pollution from agricultural and recreational sources (e.g., golf courses) within high groundwater recharge areas).

-- A. Implement pollution reduction measures in the agricultural areas and "areas of concern" located in the high groundwater recharge areas in the watershed (see Map VI-3, Examples C and E). - Evaluate remaining agricultural operations in the watershed for compliance with State standards for control of barnyard runoff, manure storage, and application of integrated nutrient and pest management practices, and undertake corrective measures; county and UWEX agricultural extension staff should work with landowners to secure cost-share funding required to install practices, such as those provided through the following NRCS programs: - o Conservation Reserve Program (CRP); - o Conservation Reserve Enhancement Program (CREP); and - o Environmental Quality Improvement Program (EQIP); - County staffs, UWEX agricultural extension staff, and NRCS staff should work with landowners to control cropland erosion by reviewing and refining as necessary conservation plans intended to control cropland erosion rates to levels that meet or exceed the State standards for nonpoint pollution runoff control. - Consider agricultural drainage needs in any proposed practices for stream restoration, wetland restoration, nonpoint source pollution reduction, or flood control.
+- A. Implement pollution reduction measures in agricultural areas and other areas of potential nonpoint source pollution located in the high groundwater recharge areas in the watershed (see Map 34, Examples C and E). - Evaluation of agricultural operations in the watershed for compliance with State standards for control of barnyard runoff, manure storage, and application of integrated nutrient and pest management practices, and undertake corrective measures.
+County and UWEX agricultural extension staff should work with landowners to secure cost-share funding required to install practices, such as those provided through the following NRCS programs: - Conservation Reserve Program (CRP); - o Conservation Reserve Enhancement Program (CREP); and - Environmental Quality Improvement Program (EQIP); - County staff, UWEX agricultural extension staff, and NRCS staff should work with landowners to control cropland erosion by reviewing and refining as necessary conservation plans intended to control cropland erosion rates to levels that meet or exceed the State standards. - Consideration of agricultural drainage needs in any proposed practices for stream restoration, wetland restoration, nonpoint source pollution reduction, or flood control.